 Small sections of field crops, such as sorghum, corn, and cotton, demonstrate agricultural production for numerous crops throughout the year.
 Complete with a single-span center-pivot irrigation system, this feature gives a small glimpse into the production process for these crops.

 22. Ben ’99 and Barbie ’99 Collinsworth Landscape Design and Construction Demonstration*

 The demonstration area will be changed periodically as new classes put their landscape design and construction skills to the test.
 Given by Barbie ’99 and Ben ’99 Collinsworth.

 23. Fruit Orchard*

 Your favorite fruits are high in vitamins and antioxidants, but is a home orchard right for you?
-From a couple of trees to rows of savory goodness, the orchard will inspire you to include fruit plantings in your landscape.
+From a couple of trees to rows of savory goodness, the orchard inspires many to include fruit plantings in their landscapes.
 Given by Elizabeth A. ’79 and Gary B. ’77 Young.

 24. Texas Nursery & Landscape Association Outdoor Classroom*

 The outdoor classroom will be perfect for students of all disciplines, whether it be an accounting class that just needs some fresh air, or a horticultural class observing the natural environment.
 Given by the Texas Nursery & Landscape Association.

 This rain garden shows that rain collection methods and drought preparation can be eye-catching as well as responsible and practical.
 Learn how to incorporate a rain garden at home to conserve water and create unique beauty.
 Given by Susan L. Humble.